rlankhorst/zip-recipes/README.md

 = 4.0.0.9 =
 Upgrade to Zip Recipe plugin from ZipList Recipe Plugin and lose nothing!

+= 4.0.0.10 =
+Bugfix update.
+Upgrade if you cannot see the recipes that you created.

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==